 - Assess their goals and objectives.

-- Evaluate how their work aligns with the company goals.
+- Evaluate how their work aligns with the company’s goals.

-But, if you want to turn virtual performance reviews into an agreeable experience, here’s what you can do:
+But, if you want to turn an employee performance review into an agreeable experience, here’s what you can do:

 - Open up with a witty remark or remind them of a funny moment you had together before the review.

 - Share some details from your everyday life to help your employee relax and get comfortable.

 - Let them see how invested you are in the entire procedure by listening actively and taking notes.